AmirJamshidiBandari/MIPS32_Summary/Verification/VERIFICATION_SUMMARY_PUBLIC.md

 | Register file reset issue | A reset connection needed to be added so registers initialized predictably. |
 | Register `$0` overwrite | The register file originally allowed register `$0` to be overwritten, which violates the MIPS rule that `$0` must always stay zero. |

-After these fixes, the single-cycle CPU passed the module-level and system-level verification checks.
+After these fixes, the single-cycle CPU passed the module level and system level verification checks.

 ---